robertahunt/phyload/simulation_study/README.md

 $ Rscript simulation_scripts/mk_alns.R <n_iid> <n_epi> <d> <seed> <outbase> <revpath>
 ```
 Separate iid and epistatic alignments will be written in nexus format to `<outbase>/iid_aln.nex` and `<outbase>/epi_aln.nex`.
+NOTE: The epistatic alignment are not DNA but characters 0-F, where 0=AA, 1=AC, ..., F=TT.

 The arguments are
 - `n_iid`: number of iid sites